Analyze mptcp traces (.pcap)

 (https://wiki.wireshark.org/SampleCaptures#MPTCP) or in this repository, in the _examples_ folder).

-Run `$ mptcpanalyzer examples/iperf-mptcp-0-0.pcap`.
+Run `$ mptcpanalyzer --load examples/iperf-mptcp-0-0.pcap`.
 The script will try to generate

-a csv file, it can take a few minutes depending on your computer.
+a csv file, it can take a few minutes depending on the computer/pcap until the promt shows up.

-Then you have a command line: you can type `?` to list available commands.
+Type `?` to list available commands (and their aliases).
 You have for instance:

 - `lc` (list connections)